ronrothjr/The-Spiral-of-Becoming/CONTRIBUTING.md

 ### **5\.
 Theoretical Connections**

-Link the Spiral to other frameworks, philosophies, or emerging research.
+Link the Threads to other frameworks, philosophies, or emerging research.

 ### **6\.
 Translations**